White Paper

 Takeaway.
 The most expensive renewals are the ones that start 30 days out.
 Starting at 150 days is the cheapest decision a buyer can make.

-Contract terms that protect the deal
+7. Contract terms that protect price and reduction rights

 The per-user price is not the whole negotiation.
 The terms around it decide what the deal costs in years two and three.
 Several terms deserve attention on every Salesforce contract.